khulnasoft/integrations-core/openai/README.md

 <!-- web-ui.
 Make sure to update the markdown / code there to see any changes take -->
 <!-- effect on the tile. -->

-1. Enable APM and StatsD in your Datadog Agent.
+1. Enable APM and StatsD in your Khulnasoft Agent.
 For example, in Docker:

 ```shell
 docker run -d